 Any change or cancellation of your journey to the relevant Iarnród Éireann staff.
 Some stations can arrange for a car-parking space for wheelchair users and all stations have disabled access to at least one platform.
 Portable ramps are available at most stations for wheelchair users travelling on Mainline and Suburban trains to enable them to board from the platform to the carriage.
 All dining cars in the Iarnród Éireann fleet have been modified to provide access for wheelchair users and the mobility impaired.
 This is because there is always a staff presence in the dining car; refreshments are available and a telephone is also provided nearby.
 If a group of people using wheelchairs are travelling together, Iarnród Éireann will need to be notified in advance so that the necessary accommodation can be provided.
 DART trains can be accessed directly from platforms and the trains have wide doors and a large area to accommodate wheelchairs.

 Most mainline and suburban and all DART stations have public address systems giving details of trains and services for people with visually impairments.
 Tactile tiles have been put in place in some stations to help people with visually impairments and Braille-coded buttons and a talking lift mechanism are features of newer station lifts.
-You can check the facilities for disabled passengers available at any station in the Iarnród Éireann network by checking on the 'Your Station' section of its web site.
+You can check the facilities for disabled passengers available at any station in the Iarnród Éireann network by checking its web site.

 Pets (with the exception of Guide dogs and hearing dogs for people with hearing impairments) are not allowed onto DART or Suburban rail trains.
 Pets are allowed on Intercity trains, provided they are properly restrained and supervised.